zenodo/zenodo/docs/index.rst

 Developers's Guide
 ------------------

-This part of the documentation will show you how to get started in using Invenio-Base.
+This part of the documentation will show you how to get started in running Zenodo locally.

 .. toctree::
    :maxdepth: 2